CraigKelly/dmk/README.md

 expansion before executing the command.
 However, only `DMK_STEPNAME` will be defined for `dmk` variable expansion.
 See "Using Variables" above for details.

+When the command for a step is activated, it will inherit the original environment that `dmk` is running in, modified in this order:

+1. Start with the original environment
+2. Set DMK_VERSION
+3. Optionally load an .env file, which will update the environment
+4. Set DMK_PIPELINE
+5. For each step, add the build step environment variables
+6. For each step, add the step variables (as defined above)

 ## Some helpful hints to remember

 A pipeline file is a YAML document, and a **JSON** document is valid YAML.
 For